GVenters/Work-process/Process Descriptions.md

 # Points
 Points are assigned at the sprint level.
-We have agreed in the team to assign 2 points per day worked so for a team of 8 a sprint is worth 160 points (assumes no holidays)
+We have agreed in the team to assign 2 points per day worked so for a team of 8 a sprint is worth 160 points (assumes no holidays).

 #  Undone Items
 1. Unfinished/UnDone items are put back on the service backlog for reassessment